3komma3volt/iSpindelVisualizer/readme.md

 The key is a kind of a password to protect your data.
 You can use any alphanumerical sequence and special characters with any length.
 Example: sz89Bd96$iogf

+So with this example the update path would be **/update.php?key=sz89Bd96$iogf**

 The first time a iSpindel connects, it will automatically registered and the key will be stored for future key checks and logins.

   ![Post configuration](assets/post_config.png)

-The system use the iSpindle ID for accessing its data.
+The system use the iSpindel ID for accessing its data.
 You can find it on the information page of the iSpindel.
 The name which is stored in the iSpindel will be used for its alias name.

   ![Spindle ID](assets/spindleid.png)